Skip to content

 • Social sharing buttons (i.e. Instagram, Twitter)

-As a rule of thumb, any dynamic elements on your site will likely require a script that contributes to slowing down your site.
 So, before you get excited by creating a website with all the bells and whistles you’ve ever dreamed of, sense check yourself.
 Less is more and simplicity wins out when it comes to WordPress web design.

-To return to earlier examples, both GTmetrix and PageSpeed Insights have very pared down sites.
 This obviously works well for their very practical product and won’t work for all businesses, but it’s worth keeping an A* example in the back of your mind when thinking about your site.

 reducing number of external scripts running